 Why does my Trend chart look empty?

-Either the feature is not enabled for the client, the client has not completed a session since it was enabled, or the client is logging completion without entering effort and duration.
-Check the setting first, then the most recent few sessions.
+Either the feature is not enabled for the client, or the client has not completed a session since it was enabled.
+Check the setting first, then their most recent sessions.

 Does this replace RPE in the program itself?